d-podkorytov/NATS_Pipes_demo/README.md

 # NATS Pipe examples kit

-It is a small suite of examples for stream computation with NATS in unix pipes or even as a basement for HADOOP's like computation in the NATS ecosystem
+It is a small suite of examples for stream computation with NATS in unix pipes or even as a basement for HADOOP's like computation in the NATS ecosystem.
+Joined logging for errors to some NATS subject and publishing metrics to separated NATS service

 ## Get dependencies